jeddhopkins/cv/README.md

-## Sophie Gill
+## Jedd Hopkins

 [Skills](#skills) | [Projects](#projects) | [Experience](#experience) | [Education](#education) | [Interests](#interests) | [Blog](http://sophgill.wordpress.com)

-I'm a former IT Project Manager and Business Analyst who has moved over to the dark side and learnt to code at Makers Academy.
-I've led tech projects at Guy's and St Thomas' Hospital and the Bank of England, but now want to use my analysis and problem solving skills to make stuff.
+I'm a former EMEA Team Lead, previously completing contract work for Google, who has moved over to the dark side and is learning to code at Makers Academy.
+I've led multiple projects across Europe during my time at Google with the proprietary purpose of collecting multiple data types to help improve location data, but now I want to use my skills to dive into a new aspect of technology which I believe I have an exciting career in.

-I'm currently an Associate Product Developer at AND Digital, my most recent project was a healthcare application MVP that utilised full-stack JavaScript, blockchain and distributed web technologies.
-I contributed to the React front end and Express back end.
+I'm currently a Junior Software Developer at Capgemini, focusing primarily on Ruby & Ruby on Rails at Makers Academy, but already enrolled on a Java bootcamp which will begin mid April.

 ## Skills